 - (1) Encroachments are prohibited, including fill, new construction, substantial improvements and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge. - (2) If Art.
 5, Sec.
 E (1) above is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of division 3 of this article. - (3) Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program Regulations, a community may permit encroachments within the adopted regulatory floodway that would result in an increase in base flood elevations, provided that the community first completes all of the provisions required by Section 65.12. - Section 3.
 Incorporation Into the Code; Penalty Clause.
 This Ordinance is hereby incorporated and made a part of the Wallis Code of Ordinances.
-Violation of this ordinance is subject to the penalty and any person who shall violate any provision of this Ordinance shall be deemed guilty of an offense and, upon conviction, shall be fined in an amount not to exceed \$500.00.
+Violation of this ordinance is subject to the penalty and any person who shall violate any provision of this Ordinance shall be deemed guilty of an offense and, upon conviction, shall be fined in an amount not to exceed \$2,000.00.
 Each day of violation shall constitute a separate offense. - Section 4.
 Severability.
-In the event any clause phrase, provision, sentence, or part of this Ordinance or the application of the same to any person or circumstances shall for any reason be adjudged invalid or held unconstitutional by a court of competent jurisdiction, it shall not affect, impair, or invalidate this Ordinance as a whole or any part of provision hereof other than the part declared to be invalid or unconstitutional; and the City Council of the City of Wallis, Texas, declares that it would have passed each every part of the same notwithstanding the omission of any such part thus declared to be invalid or unconstitutional, whether there be one or more parts.
+In the event any clause phrase, provision, sentence, or part of this Ordinance or the application of the same to any person or circumstances shall for any reason be adjudged invalid or held unconstitutional by a court of competent jurisdiction, it shall not affect, impair, or invalidate this Ordinance as a whole or any part of provision hereof other than the part declared to be invalid or unconstitutional; and the City Council of the City of Seabrook, Texas, declares that it would have passed each every part of the same notwithstanding the omission of any such part thus declared to be invalid or unconstitutional, whether there be one or more parts. - Section 5.

-Section 5.
 Repeal of Previous Ordinances.
-All ordinances or parts of ordinances in conflict or inconsistent with this Ordinance are hereby expressly repealed.
+All ordinances or parts of ordinances in conflict or inconsistent with this Ordinance are hereby expressly repealed. - Section 6.
+Notice.
+The City Secretary shall give notice of the enactment of this Ordinance by promptly publishing it or its descriptive caption and penalty after final passage in the official newspaper of the City; the Ordinance to take effect upon publication.

-PASSED, APPROVED, AND ADOPTED on this 17th day of July, 2019.
+PASSED, APPROVED, AND ADOPTED on this 21st day of JULY , 2010.